gyaozhou/leveldb-read/doc/impl.md

 ## Compactions

+> zhou: a lot of details worth to read.
+The major purpose is control compaction pace, avoid to compact too much impact front end performance, avoid to compact too slower which can not cache up front end writing.

 When the size of level L exceeds its limit, we compact it in a background thread.
 The compaction picks a file from level L and all overlapping files from the next level L+1.
 Note that if a level-L file overlaps only part of a